martagrz/martagrz.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: College Associate Lecturer & Fellow
+role: College Associate Lecturer & Fellow \\ Founder

 # Organizations/Affiliations to show in About widget
 organizations:
   - name: St John's College, University of Cambridge
     url: https://www.joh.cam.ac.uk/

+  - name: Start-up currently in stealth

 # Short bio (displayed in user profile at end of posts)
 bio: My interests lie at the intersection of economics and machine learning.
 My work aims to understand and model the underlying mechanisms of choice and decision-making behaviour, accounting for dynamic settings, across a range of environments.